watermelon30/Flappy_Birb/README.md

 # Flappy Birb
 Flappy bird clone using C++ SDL library.
-To play the game, ibraries such as SDL2, SDL2 image and SDL2 tff needs to be installed.
+To play the game, libraries such as SDL2, SDL2 image and SDL2 tff need to be installed.
 After successfully installing the libraries, simply make the project and the executable called "flappy_birb" can then be run.